EnigmaBay/lingobingojs/README.md

 - Work toward a full-stack implementation.
 - Develop an open-source, utilitarian online 'game' others can use and enjoy.

+### Accessibility

+We are aware of the need for inclusive, accessible-designed webapps and are working to meet those needs.
+We are not currently aware of any glaring accessibility issues, however we are open to improving the design to meet expectations through new or standardized methods.

 ## Installation and Deployment

 ### Prequisites